 Sandbox testing can also be used for SSE Streaming:

 Learn more about SSE streaming here.

 To measure your test usage, navigate to the Usage Report while keeping the Console toggled to “SANDBOX TESTING ON.”
-This will show you test message usage by day, token, and endpoint.
-You’ll also see how your anticipated usage will translate to real messages and any associated overage costs.
+This will show you test credit usage by day, token, and endpoint.
+You’ll also see how your anticipated usage will translate to real credits.